© 2026 WNIJ and WNIU

 For readers, this interview also features discussions centered on suicide.

-Jason Cregier: March is Self-Harm Awareness Month.
-With that in mind, we decided to chat with the host of the Suicide Prevention Show podcast, and host of the DeKalb County-centric podcast, TD Ryan Unleashed.
+Jason Cregier (JC): March is Self-Harm Awareness Month.
+With that in mind, we spoke with the host of the Suicide Prevention Show podcast and the DeKalb County-centric podcast TD Ryan Unleashed.

 Terry "TD" Ryan, thank you for joining us.

-It has been 15 years now and we have talked to so many brave and important people.
-The attitude toward discussion of suicide has evolved over the years.
-Years ago, people were discouraged from talking openly about suicide.
-Now, younger generations of people have changed the stigma of suicide and are more open to talking about it.
+TDR: It has been 15 years, and we have talked to many brave and important people.
+The attitude toward discussing suicide has evolved over the years.
+In the past, people were discouraged from talking openly about suicide.
+Now, younger generations are helping reduce the stigma and are more open to discussing it.
 That is why the organization is called Voices of Recovery.

 We also plan to have members of the DeKalb area Al-Anon on the Suicide Prevention show.
-They will be discussing the 12 Step Program of recovery.
+They will discuss the 12 Step Program of recovery.
 Jason, how many of the 12 steps could you name?

-The steps are as follows: Honesty, faith, surrender, soul-searching, acceptance, integrity, humanity, willingness, forgiveness, maintenance, service, and practice.
+TDR: The steps are as follows: honesty, faith, surrender, soul-searching, acceptance, integrity, humanity, willingness, forgiveness, maintenance, service and practice.

-We will also touch on a story involving suicide that was assisted by an artificial intelligence chat bot.
-It is a tragic story about a 16-year-old discussing suicide with a chat bot.
-The chat bot did suggest resources to seek help, but after the will of the teenager continuing to ask the chat bot about suicide, eventually the chat bot suggested a bridge nearby that the teenager then used to take their life.
+We will also discuss a involving suicide that was assisted by an artificial intelligence chat bot.
+It is a tragic case involving a 16-year-old who discussed suicide with a chatbot.
+The chatbot suggested resources for help, but after continued conversations about suicide, it eventually suggested a nearby bridge that the teenager used to take their life.

-There are young people dealing with addiction and mental health struggles that need someone to talk to and may not have someone to share with.
-So, they turn to AI and this is an instance where a chat bot suggested that a person commit suicide.
+There are young people dealing with addiction and mental health struggles who need someone to talk to and may not have support.
+As a result, they turn to AI, and this is an instance in which a chatbot contributed to a harmful outcome.

-Have you asked experts how AI may help, or hinder, mental health?
+JC: Have you asked experts how AI may help or hinder mental health?

-Yes, I have.
-That is also what we will do with the upcoming interview.
-We learn that Al-Anon has meetings centered on making sure people can be heard and helped by other people.
-They have meetings, sometimes 20-25 a week, so people have options to seek help.
+TDR: Yes, I have.
+That is something we will explore in an upcoming interview.
+We have learned that Al-Anon offers meetings focused on making sure people are heard and supported by others.
+They hold 20 to 25 meetings a week, giving people options to seek help.

-Yes, and we are realizing the part that mental illness plays in homelessness.
-It is a vicious cycle of being homeless and feeling hopeless.
-But you meet folks who have a lot going for them and just need that extra step, and that is why a place like Hope Haven is so important.
-Unfortunately, we learned that Hope Haven does not have enough beds to keep up with the growing problem of homelessness in DeKalb.
+TDR: Yes, and we are recognizing the role mental illness plays in homelessness.
+It can become a cycle of being homeless and feeling hopeless.
+But you meet people who have a lot going for them and just need additional support, which is why a place like Hope Haven is so important.
+Unfortunately, we learned that Hope Haven does not have enough beds to meet the growing need in DeKalb.

-TD has conducted many interviews around DeKalb County of late, TD, where can people follow your work?
+JC: TD, you have conducted many interviews around DeKalb County recently.
+Where can people follow your work?